Elrathor/JiraAlert/README.md

 |WEBHOOK_ULR|The mattermost webhook that should be notified when an alert happens (required)|
 |PROMETHEUS_PORT|The numeric port on which the Prometheus endpoint will be available (use 2112 if unsure) (required)|

+Besides the .env file you can supply the `--NoInitialPost` command line argument to prevent the bot from posting the issues which are in the filter at the beginning.

 ## Installation
 At the current point in time no prebuild packages are offered, but you can build the application from source.